Survey Outlines BSC/Facility Sustainability and ESG Goals

-- Survey Outlines BSC/Facility Sustainability and ESG Goals
+- Results of the 2022 Sustainability and ESG Goals Study

 During the COVID-19 pandemic, green and sustainable initiatives took a backseat to infection prevention.
 The focus instead was on chemicals and dramatic increases in disinfecting and sanitizing frequencies.
 Since that time, building service contractors who had previously standardized the use of green-certified products have struggled to communicate their benefits to clients who were clearly focusing their attention elsewhere.

 The result is a disconnect between contractors and their facility executive customers on the importance of sustainability, as well as environmental, social, and corporate governance (ESG) as it relates to cleaning.
-To set the record straight on both what customers want from their cleaning contractors and what BSCs are willing to offer, Contracting Profits magazine in conjunction with Building Service Contractors Association International (BSCAI) conducted a survey on the topic.
+To set the record straight on both what customers want from their cleaning contractors and what BSCs are willing to offer, Contracting Profits magazine in conjunction with Building Service Contractors Association International (BSCAI) conducted the "2022 Sustainability and ESG Goals Survey".
 The results help clear up some of the confusion, which seems to be more of a lack of communication than anything else.

 For example, on the topic of whether cleaning contractors should automatically be using green-certified products while cleaning a facility (without being asked): 40 percent of BSCs believe facility customers expect this, but the survey revealed it's an expectation of 70 percent of facility executives.
 The only good news here is that the expectations line up with current offerings — 71 percent of BSCs are using green-certified products regardless of requests to do so.